 As difficult as it can be to get rid of acne (and that is a prerequisite here), treating the scars acne leaves behind can be an even greater challenge.
 The unfortunate truth is that the most effective, research-based treatments for acne scarring are performed by a doctor.
 Usually, these procedures involve the administration of controlled violence to destroy the outer layer of skin so that newer, more evenly contoured and colored skin can take its place.
 No single treatment is “most effective” for everyone; rather, acne scar treatment is tailored to one’s individual scars and skin health.

-Below I outline how to get rid of acne scars using both professional and at-home treatments.
+Below is a discussion for how to get rid of acne scars using both professional and at-home treatments.
 While the former treatments are far more expensive, they are also potentially more effective.
 But you’ll find no directives here.
 I’m not telling you what to do but simply presenting a starting point: a list of research-based options for you to pursue further.
 Discussing things with a dermatologist is the next step.

 What’s the deal with scars?